• Skip to primary navigation

 And, I love the addition of red seedless grapes for a little sweetness.

 You don’t need a lot of dressing for this colorful raw salad because the fresh herbs bring a ton of flavor.
 But, the dressing is quite strong in the flavor in order to compete with all the hearty vegetables.
-So, don’t be alarmed if you try the dressing on it’s own and think it’s a bit overpowering.
+Don’t be alarmed if you try the dressing on it’s own and think it’s a bit overpowering.
 Once mixed with all the other ingredients, it will be perfect!

 Substitutions: Feel free to leave out any veggies you don’t like and double up on the ones you do.
 Other yummy raw options would be cauliflower florets, shredded carrots, or chopped zucchini.
 Feel free to throw in some nuts, like walnuts or almonds instead of, or in addition to, the seeds.